777Vidal/Bitcoin-Epoch-Analysis/README.md

 📋 Project Overview

-This project analyzes Bitcoin's price data across different halving epochs to study trends and predict future price peaks.
+This project analyses Bitcoin's price data across different halving epochs to study trends and predict future price peaks.
 It includes:

 Data preprocessing to resample hourly price data into daily high prices.

 Segmentation of data into epochs based on Bitcoin halving dates.

-Visualization of price trends for each epoch.
+Visualisation of price trends for each epoch.

 Polynomial regression to predict future price peaks.